schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 SchemaCrawler Lint can be configured to fail a build using a configuration file.
-You can call SchemaCrawler using a regularly constructed command-line, from Maven using the Exec Maven Plugin, or from ant using the java task, or from Gradle using JavaExec.
+You can call SchemaCrawler using a regularly constructed command-line, from Apache Maven using the Exec Maven Plugin, or from ant using the java task, or from Gradle using JavaExec.

 In the configuration file, you can set a dispatch threshold for linters.